-- U.S. DOT Tire Identification Number- This begins with the letters "DOT" and indicates that the tire meets all federal standards.
+■ U.S. DOT Tire Identification Number- This begins with the letters "DOT" and indicates that the tire meets all federal standards.
 The next two numbers or letters are the plant code where it was manufactured, and the last four numbers represent The week and year the tire was built.
 For example, the numbers 3197 means the 31st week of 1997.
 The other numbers are marketing codes used at the manufacture's discretion.
-This information is used to contact consumers if a tire defect requires a recall. - Tire Ply Composition and Materials Used- The number of plies indicates the number of layers of rubber-coated fabric in the tire.
-In general, the greater the number of plies, the more weight a tire can support.
-Tire manufactures also must indicate the materials in the tire, which include steel, nylon, polyester and others. - Maximum Load Rating-This number indicates the maximum load in kilograms and pounds that can be carried by the tire. - Maximum Permissible Inflation Pressure-This number is the greatest amount of air pressure that should ever be put in the tire under normal driving conditions.
+This information is used to contact consumers if a tire defect requires a recall.

+Maximum Load Rating-This number indicates the maximum load in kilograms and pounds that can be carried by the tire.

+Maximum Permissible Inflation Pressure-This number is the greatest amount of air pressure that should ever be put in the tire under normal driving conditions.